-Re-used water captured with large coffee cans in the kitchen and bathrooms
+Re-used water captured with large coffee cans in the kitchen and bathroom

-sinks supplements evening coastal condensation and morning dew.
+sinks supplement evening coastal condensation and morning dew.
 Water

-that is warming up for showers and washing dishes is also taken out outside
+that is warming up for showers and washing dishes is also captured and

 Use as little water as possible and reduce the amount that leaves the property.